fpco/haskell.fpcomplete.com/README.md

 This website replaces some previous false starts (and mistakes) at trying to create an opinionated hub of Haskell information.
 Previously, some FP Complete members participated in haskell-lang.org as another vision of an opinionated Haskell site.
 Later, we sought out collaborators for creating a more complete Commercial Haskell website.

 haskell-lang.org was a mistake, and there was insufficient interest in commercialhaskell.com.
-As such, we decided to focus efforts on a site under our own branding and control.
+Given that the branding for haskell-lang.org was incorrect, there was little interest from others in the general concept of creating an opinionated site, and we at FP Complete were still passionate about this topic, we decided to focus efforts on a site under our own branding and control.

 This site is unapologetically opinionated, and follows what we have